 The current findings also help plug a gap in the literature.
 The impact of eccentricity on some aspects of temporal processing has been well-characterized.
 Temporal sensitivity-which indicates the smallest temporal modulation that is detectable-is well-known to increase with eccentricity: sensitivity to flicker, for example, is higher in the periphery than in central vision (Hartmann et al., 1979; Kelly, 1984).
 (This is why some fluorescent lights in badly lit bars can be seen to flicker from the corner of one's eye.)
-Temporal delay, and how it is impacted by eccentricity, is much less well understood.
-Few studies have examined how processing speed changes across the visual field (but see Osaka, 1976; Carrasco et al., 2003; Jovanovic & Mamassian, 2020; Upadhyayula, Phillips, Flombaum, 2023).
+The impact of eccentricity on the temporal delay with which signals are processed is not well-understood.
+Few studies have examined how processing speed changes across the visual field (but see Carrasco et al., 2003; Jovanovic & Mamassian, 2020; Upadhyayula, Phillips, Flombaum, 2023).
 Fewer still contain within-subjects measurements with the resolution required to precisely characterize how the speed of visual processing changes across the visual field.
 The current study reports just such measurements.

 &lt;sup>1 The current study-design does not rely on response-time measures, nor on comparisons of when in time foveal or peripheral targets are presented.
-Indeed, in the current study, temporal delays manifest as stereodepth effects, so subjects are not required to make explicit estimates of any temporal aspect of the stimulus.
+Indeed, in the current study, temporal delays manifest as stereo-depth effects, so subjects are not required to make explicit estimates of any temporal aspect of the stimulus.
 This design feature is an advantage.
-People are often biased to overweigh foveally-presented information (Gloriani & Schütz, 2019).
+People are often biased to overweigh foveally-presented information.
 And response times-which are commonly used to assess processing latency-are often influenced by decision strategies, and inevitably include a motor contribution which may or may not depend on visual processing delays (Sternberg & Knoll, 1973).
 Determining the cause of response-time differences-visual, motor, or both-can thus be difficult.
 Stimulus-dependent changes in motor responses can sometimes be attributed to changes in front-end visual processing (Osborne et al., 2005; Lee et al., 2016; Chin & Burge, 2022; Burge & Cormack, under review).
 But such relationships must be demonstrated empirically.

-RESULTS AND DISCUSSION
+RESULTS AND DISCUSSION Psychophysical Results

-Psychophysical Results: Main Experiment
+Main Experiment

 To measure the eccentricity-dependent delays in the human visual system, we designed a oneinterval two-alternative forced-choice (2AFC) experiment.
 The stimulus was a rotating set of circular beads that followed the center of an annulus-shaped 'racetrack' (Fig. 1BC).
 On each trial the beads rotated either clockwise or counter-clockwise while the subject fixated a central dot.
-Trial duration was 250ms, the approximate length of a human fixation.
+Trial duration was 250ms, approximately the length of a typical human fixation.
 A haploscope enabled dichoptic stimulus presentation.
-Luminance differences between the eyes were introduced programmatically.
-These luminance differences cause one eye's image to be processed with more delay than the other.
-This neural interocular delay, in turn, causes the set of beads to be perceived as moving in a plane different than the screen plane.
+Interocular luminance differences were introduced programmatically.
+The interocular luminance differences causes either one eye's image to be processed with more delay than the other.
+This interocular delay, in turn, causes the set of beads to be perceived as moving in a plane different than the screen plane.
 The task was to report, on each trial, whether the plane in which the beads were moving appeared to be pitched 'top-back' or 'bottom-back' relative to the screen (Fig. 1C).
-Neural delay can be compensated for by manipulating the onscreen timing of stimulus presentation.
-A neural delay in the left eye, for example, can be nulled by advancing the left-eye image onscreen.
-The aim of the experiments was to find, for each luminance-difference and eccentricity, the onscreen delay that caused the beads to be perceived as moving in the plane of the screen.
-These critical onscreen delays should be equal in size, and opposite in sign, to the neural delay in each condition.
+For a given interocular luminance difference and eccentricity, there is a critical onscreen delay that caused the beads to be perceived as moving in the plane of the screen.
+The aim of the experiments was to find this critical onscreen delay.